-Chimney stacks

-Repair category:

-Notes: These appeared generally in fair condition consistent with age.
+Chimney stacks Repair category: 2 Notes: These appeared generally in fair condition consistent with age.
+There is a seagull nesting on the chimney stack.

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.